 Bark monitors 30+ social media services and various data on your kid’s device, including text messages, photos, and videos.
 It monitors your child’s activity at the account level and will alert you of potential issues regardless of what device your child is using, even without installing the app.

 Can Bark track my child’s location?

-Bark allows parents to request a check-in from their child, which then requires the child to open the app and respond.
-You can also create a list of addresses and receive an alert any time your child arrives at or leaves one of these locations.
+Yes, you can track your child’s location with Bark.
+Bark lets you see where your kid is in real time, how long they were at a certain location, and the places they’ve visited in the last 7 days.
+Bark also allows parents to request a check-in from their child, which then requires the child to open the app and respond.
+You can also create a list of addresses, set geofenced zones, and receive an alert any time your child arrives at or leaves one of these locations.